 Prior to undergoing plastic surgery, make sure your plastic surgeon is an approved and qualified specialist registered to practice in Australia.
 Doctors’ credentials can be verified by the Royal Australasian College of Surgeons and the Australian Society of Plastic Surgeons.

 Dr Choy has a vast gallery of patient before and after images on this website, please visit the gallery pages for the procedure/s that you are interested in.
 Alternatively, please visit the patient stories page for independent reviews on forums such as Cosmetic Journey or Realself.

-Dr Choy provides a standard consultation for $300 which lasts up to 60 minutes.
+Dr Choy provides a standard “Face to Face” consultation for $350 which lasts up to 45 minutes and a standard “Virtual/Online/Phone” consultation for $150 which lasts up to 30 minutes.
 In the consultation, Dr Choy will discuss the follow up consultation structure and related fees with you.

 Consultations with Dr Choy are made by appointment.
 A referral isn’t required, although in some cases a referral can be used to claim a rebate through Medicare.

 Our premises are conveniently located at Level 2, 115 Sailors Bay Road, Northbridge, on Sydney’s lower North Shore.
 Northbridge Plaza is right next door, so access is easy with plenty of car parking spaces available.